schollz/wikifun/README.md

 - [ ] Wikipedia API for getting solution phrases
 - [ ] General utilities
 - [ ] Front-end HTML page for connecting to server
+- [ ] Leaderboard

-## **signposts** and **users**
+## Users and signposts

-A **signpost** is just an unactivated user that does not move and always shares.
+A signpost is just an unactivated user that does not move and always shares, even if the interacting user is not sharing.
+When a new user enters, they basically are given control of a signpost.
+That is, they start in the position of the signpost, and they get the information that the signpost has.

 ## Sharing information

 Users have a On / Off button for sharing information.
-If On, they will recieve information from other Users who also have their sharing set to On, when they are within their local zone.
+If On, they will receive information from other Users who also have their sharing set to On, when they are within their local zone.
+Information from signposts is always shared, regardless of the User setting.

-## New users

-When a new user enters, they basically are given control of a **signpost**.
-That is, they start in the position of the **signpost**, and they get the information that the **signpost** has.